kevinnyeo/kevinnyeo/README.md

 <h2>💫 About Me:</h2>
    I'm currently serving NS (till 2024)</br>
-   I'm interested in starting a career in cybersecurity specializing in GRC</br>
-   I'm currently learning about compliance frameworks such as NIST, ISO 27001, COBIT, PCI DSS and HIPAA </br>
+   I'm currently self studying cybersecurity and planning to pursue a career in this field upon completion of my NS

 <h2>💻 Tech Stack:</h2>